The

 Chapel Hill, NC 27515

 The Paul Green Foundation's Paul Green Playwrights Fellowship proposals are now being accepted.
-The amount of the grant is $4,000 and the project period is January 1, 2009 to December 31, 2009.
-The deadline for the application is a postmark of August 1, 2008.
+The amount of the grant is $4,000 and the project period is January 1, 2012 to December 31, 2012.
+Submissions are accepted after January 1st; the deadline for application is October 1, 2011.

 The Paul Green Foundation was established in 1982.
 Its mission is to foster work in the areas of Paul Green's chief concerns - the arts and human rights.
 North Carolina's Dramatist Laureate was born in 1894 and during his long life, produced a large body of plays, novels, short stories, screen plays, poetry and essays.
 Paul Green believed in equal opportunity for men and women of all races and especially the disadvantaged, and he championed human and civil rights' issues throughout his life.
 Many of his literary works dealt with issues of social justice and several provoked reform such as with the writing of "Hymn to the Rising Sun."
 Paul Green was awarded the Pulitzer Prize in Drama in 1927 for In Abraham's Bosom that appeared on Broadway.